nickjbrowning/gpuLite/README.md

 - **Easy Integration**: Header-only design for simple project integration
 - **Cross-Platform Support**: Supports Linux and Windows platforms

-## Why gpuLite?
+## Why gpu-lite?

-Traditional CUDA applications require the CUDA SDK to be installed at build time and often have complex deployment requirements. gpuLite solves this by:
+Traditional CUDA applications require the CUDA SDK to be installed at build time and often have complex deployment requirements. gpu-lite solves this by:

 1. **Eliminating build-time CUDA dependencies** - No need for CUDA SDK during compilation
 2. **Simplifying deployment** - Applications can run on any system with CUDA drivers installed